Adaptive Real Time Selection for Quantum Key Distribution in Lossy and Turbulent Free-Space Channels: Comparison with the post-selection on received bits

-The ARTS can be compared with the technique introduced in \cite{erve12njp}, where a post-selection is performed when the number of received sifted bits is above a given threshold, determined by the mean QBER of the channel.
-The post-selection is effective only when the threshold is set in order to get at least several bits for coherence time of the channel (typically of the order of few milliseconds): in fact, only in this condition it is possible to post-select the correct instants of high transmissivity.
-In the case of very turbulent channel and extreme environmental conditions (say mist or high humidity), the number of received bits per coherence time of the channel can be lower (or of the order) than 10: in this case, the post-selection cannot be implemented and only the ARTS method becomes effective.

-We performed a simulation to compare the two techniques by assuming that the probe and the signal statistic are perfectly correlated.
-The rate achievable in the two cases are shown in figure \ref{fig:comparison}, demonstrating that the ARTS methods outperform the post-selection on the received sifted bits when the number of mean sifted bits received per coherence time of the channel are below $\sim10$ and the SNR is below 20.
+The ARTS method can be compared with the technique introduced in \cite{erve12njp}, where a post-selection is performed when the number of received bits is above a given threshold.
+The post-selection is effective only when the threshold is set in order to get at least several bits for coherence time of the channel: in fact, only in this condition it is possible to post-select the correct instants of high transmissivity. {By coherence time of the channel we denote the time (typically of the order of few milliseconds) in which the transmissivity of the channel can be considered constant}.
+In the case of very turbulent channel and extreme environmental conditions (say mist or high humidity), the number of received bits per channel coherence time may not exceed the value of 10: in this case, the post-selection cannot be implemented and only the ARTS method remains effective.
+This results is confirmed by the following analysis.
+We performed a simulation to compare the two techniques by assuming that the probe and the signal statistics are perfectly correlated.
+The rate achievable in the two cases are shown in figure \ref{fig:comparison}, demonstrating that the ARTS methods always outperform the post-selection on the received sifted bits and it is particularly effective when the number of mean sifted bits received per coherence time of the channel are below $\sim10$ and the SNR is below 20.